 - 32KB of object code and 6KLOC of C.

 - Licensed under the OpenLDAP Public License

-LMDB also supports for multiple platforms and OS's such as Linux, Mac OS and windows (I've just heard about this one and haven't tested yet).
-LMDB is one the fastest databases because it is in-process and runs just like other apps in the memory.
+LMDB also supports multiple platforms and OS such as Linux, Mac OS, and windows (I've just heard about this one and haven't tested yet).
+LMDB is one of the fastest databases because it is in-process and runs just like other apps in the memory.
 I've not enough experience about working with key/value NoSQL databases but it seems that all of the above claims are true!